dbouris/FootballPassingNetworkAnalysis/README.md

 - What alternative tactics could be followed?
 - Ultimately, is ball possession a significant factor in winning a football game?

+The **full report** of the analysis can be found [here](/2019%20Champions%20League%20Final.pdf).

 ## Dataset

 The dataset utilized for this analysis was sourced from StatsBomb's Open Data platform, a reputable and comprehensive resource for football-related statistics.
 More specifically, StatsBomb, one of the leading companies in the collection and analysis of data from sports events, freely provides statistics for passes, interceptions, and crosses for a total of 4 Champions League finals in its GitHub repository [statsbomb/open-data](https://github.com/statsbomb/open-data).

 ## Passing Network Visualization

 Matplotlib, in conjunction with [mpsoccer](https://github.com/andrewRowlinson/mplsoccer), was employed for visualizing the passing networks.
 The latter is a comprehensive library specifically designed for visualizing soccer teams on the pitch, offering a holistic approach to football data visualization.
+The code which generates the passing networks can be found in the [`generateCharts.py`](/Code/generateCharts.py) file.

 <br>